 Sharon felt better from the first treatment.
 After a few months of treatment, she got her full range of motion back in her shoulder.
 Furthermore, Sharon was able to gradually introduce overhead activities without pain.
 Lastly, she no longer experienced pain with lifting.

 Chiropractic is for people who want to move and perform better in life.
 Chiropractic is for patients who don’t want drugs or surgery.
 Ultimately, it’s not just for pain relief.
 It’s for those who want a better quality of life.

-Meiri Chiropractic serving North Palm Beach, Jupiter, West Palm Beach, and Palm Beach Gardens offers chiropractic treatment for shoulder impingement syndrome.
+Meiri Chiropractic serving West Palm Beach, Jupiter, North Palm Beach, and Palm Beach Gardens offers chiropractic treatment for shoulder impingement syndrome.
 Call 561-253-8984 today to schedule an appointment.